O’Connor Pyne & Co. Limited – GDPR Privacy Statement

 Where we process your data solely on the basis of your consent, you are entitled to withdraw your consent at any time.
 This will not affect the lawfulness of our processing before the withdrawal.

 In the event that you wish to make a complaint about how your personal data is being processed by O’Connor Pyne & Co.
 Limited or how your complaint has been handled, you have the right to lodge a complaint directly with the Data Protection Commissioner at any time and O’Connor Pyne & Co.
-Limited’s Data Protection Representative.
+Limited’s appointed Head of Privacy, Oriel Lawton.

-If you would like to contact us with any queries or comments in relation to your personal data, please send an e-mail to email@example.com or send a letter to 4 Joyce House, Barrack Square, Ballincollig, Cork or give us a call on 021 4810080 and ask to speak to our Data Protection Representative.
+If you would like to contact us with any queries or comments in relation to your personal data, please send an e-mail to our Head of Privacy, Oriel Lawton, at firstname.lastname@example.org or send a letter to 4 Joyce House, Barrack Square, Ballincollig, Cork or give us a call on 021 4810080 and ask to speak to our Head of Privacy.

 If we intend to further process your personal data for a purpose other than for which the data was collected, we will provide this information to you prior to processing this data.

 We seek to resolve directly all complaints about how we handle personal information.
-Please send your data protection queries to us at firstname.lastname@example.org.
+Please send your data protection queries to our Head of Privacy, Oriel Lawton, at email@example.com.
 You also have the right to lodge a complaint with the Information Commissioner’s Office, whose contact details are as follows:

 Information Commissioner’s Office